elizavetasemenova/prob-epi/01_intro.md

-# Bayesian Modelling and Probabilistic Programming with examples from Epidemiology.
+# Bayesian Modelling and Probabilistic Programming with Numpyro
+## and examples from Epidemiology.

 Welcome to the course!